 - Make the rules clear.

-- Also let your teenager know that he or she will have to bear with the consequences, if the rules are broken.
+- Also let your teenager know that they will have to bear the consequences, if the rules are broken.

 6. Relaxation Techniques: